Pakistani clothing: Punjab

 Punjabi men wear the straight cut Punjabi shalwar kameez, kurta, or shalwar.
 Dhoti, lungi, or tehmat are often worn in rural areas.
 Other Punjabi shalwar styles include the Pothohari shalwar, Multani shalwar, Dhoti shalwar, and the Bahawalpuri shalwar which is very wide and baggy with many folds.
 Turban of a thin cloth is also worn especially in rural areas of Punjab where it is called pagri.
-Footwear include the khussa and Peshawari chappal, which is also widely worn.
+Footwear include the khussa and kheri, which are widely worn.